PatilAnoj/python/python_notes.md

 instance variables are unique to each object and store data specific to that instance, while class variables are shared by all instances of a class and store common attributes or default settings.

+#DAY-5

+EXCEPTION
+-exception in python are error at runtime (not invalid syntax error) -we can handle it using try except block
+-if an exception occurs in try the except block executes -else is also used with try except
+-else executes only when the try block runs without any exception -finally is executed every time irrespective of exception

+FILES
+-to open a file we use open("file_path") function -once a file is opened it is strictly the developer's responsibility to close it -the file that is opened must be closed
+-to do that automatically python provided with statement with open("file_path") as f:

+Why with is better than open/close
+-because The with statement automatically takes care of closing the file once it leaves the with block, even in cases of error.
+I highly recommend that you use the with statement as much as possible, as it allows for cleaner code and makes handling any unexpected errors easier for you.